Scaling Resource Efficiency and Cleaner Production (RECP) in the Nairobi Rivers Basin

 Background Information

 The Kenya National Cleaner Production Centre (KNCPC) is leading this Nairobi-based project which is designed to pilot solutions for water pollution caused by the discharge of untreated/poorly treated industrial effluent by multiple industry types.
-The project falls under the umbrella of the Nairobi Rivers Basin Commission, an initiative to reclaim the rivers of Nairobi as a spine to the city’s blue and green infrastructure for a better urban environment and quality of life.
+The project falls under the umbrella of the Nairobi Rivers Basin Commission, launched by President William Ruto in February 2023, to reclaim the rivers of Nairobi as a spine to the city’s blue and green infrastructure for a better urban environment and quality of life.

 The project kicked off with a scoping exercise to map the most urgent water pollution challenges and the priorities in the basin.
 Priority industries were invited to work alongside the project, specifically to receive support from KNCPC in the form of site evaluations, recommendations on RECP interventions and staff training on these practices.
 The KNCPC aims to work with up to 100 manufacturers for RECP training and audits.
 Sites are audited for specific infrastructure investments and an assessment is made on what type of financing solutions are suitable and what investment readiness interventions may be required to support this.
 The project partner, Fintech Frontiers, will be developing a case for the return on investment and facilitate engagement with financial partners.
 By bringing finance providers on board and providing specific training to investors on the business case for cleaner production investments, the project seeks to address a significant barrier to physical investments in pollution abatement.
 With better information on the water pollution situation in the Nairobi Rivers, the project will also bring policymakers into the discussion to address policy incentives and better regulatory control.

-The broad scale work is paired with targeted wastewater treatment interventions at three pilot sites.
-This pilot sites will be used to build case studies and as demonstration sites that will illustrate environmental compliance benefits and the long-term financial benefits of circular water use and greater resource efficiency.
-The wastewater case studies will be used alongside the broader campaign to implement RECP practices amongst the heaviest polluting industries in the NRB and to show the potential for large-scale environmental improvements in the water quality of the Nairobi Rivers.
+The broad scale work is paired with targeted wastewater treatment interventions at two pilot sites.
+These pilot sites will be used to build case studies and as demonstration sites that will illustrate environmental compliance benefits and the long-term financial benefits of circular water use and greater resource efficiency.
+The wastewater case studies will be used alongside the broader campaign to implement RECP practices amongst the heaviest polluting industries in the Nairobi Rivers Basin and to show the potential for large-scale environmental improvements in the water quality of the Nairobi Rivers.

 Updates

-Industry Mapping: The project has identified 224 industries operating along the Nairobi Rivers Basin which runs across 5 counties – Kajiado, Kiambu, Machakos, Makueni and Nairobi.
-Partnership agreements have been signed with 21 of these industries.
+The project has mapped 224 industries operating along the Nairobi Rivers Basin which runs across 5 counties – Kajiado, Kiambu, Machakos, Makueni and Nairobi.
+One hundred and twenty-one of these industries were selected for wastewater assessments.
+Most of the industries assessed fall under 4 sub-sectors, namely food processing, pharmaceutical, abattoir and chemical.
+The findings from the assessments revealed that:

-- 100 of these industries have waste water treatment plants installed;
+- 100 of these industries have wastewater treatment plants installed, however there are improvements required to meet NEMA requirements

 - 85 are connected to the public sewer